vega/vega-lite/docs/tutorial.md

 ```

 Basically, Vega-Lite compiles a Vega-Lite specification into a Vega
-specification and use Vega Runtime to display visualizations.
+specification and uses the [Vega Runtime](https://github.com/vega/vega/wiki/Runtime) to display visualizations.

 This code first loads the required libraries (D3, Vega and Vega-Lite).
-Then it creates an HTML element that will later be used to render the visualization in.
+Then it creates the HTML element within which the visualization will be rendered.
 In the JavaScript code, the Vega-Lite specification is compiled to Vega.
 The Vega specification is then passed to the [Vega runtime](https://github.com/vega/vega/wiki/Runtime), which renders a visualization in the `#vis` element.